learnable/visit/README.md

 Assumed Models
 --------------

-Visit assumes there is a table 'users' existing in the database, and the existence of a <code>current_user</code> controller helper.
+The CreateVisitEvents migration has a foreign key reference to a 'users' table.
+You can remove the foreign key reference and nothing will break.

 Label and captures
 ------------------